sverbanic/sverbanic.github.io/README.md

 ## About Me
-I'm (primarily) a molecular biologist that's really into using new biotechnologies to address challenging problems, but I'm also just a guy that really likes backpacking, museums, skateboarding, and a strong cup of coffee.
+I'm (primarily) a molecular biologist that's really into using new biotechnologies to address challenging problems, but I'm also just a guy that loves backpacking, museums, skateboarding, and a strong cup of coffee.

 Currently, I'm a postdoc in Professor Irene Chen's lab at UCLA, but I'm also entering the job market.
 If your company is looking for a hard-working, curious, innovative, and friendly new team member, please reach out.